dw-dengwei/TreeSearchGen/README.md

 Code coming soon 👊

-This repository contains the official implementation of Global-Local Tree Search for Language Guided 3D Scene Generation
+This repository contains the official implementation of Global-Local Tree Search in VLMs for 3D Indoor Scene Generation

 </div>